Should there be national patient identifiers?

 Given that such a proposal is still theoretical, there has been considerable debate about whether we, as a nation, should do this.
 Assuming that such a national identification system comes into being, and that there is universal enrollment in such a system (like there is for social security numbers), and assuming that all health transactions use such a number (this would mean introducing a new data field into insurance systems, hospital systems, EHR systems, lab systems, imaging systems, pharmacy systems – in short, every single system currently designed to process healthcare transactions), such an identifier would make interoperability much simpler.

-There are also some rather rabid opponents of such a system, based not so much on the system-revamp burden of changing every single computer system that is involved in health care (remember Y2K), but instead based on exaggerated fears of breach of privacy.
+There are also some rather rabid opponents of such a system, based not so much on the system-revamp burden of changing every single computer system that is involved in healthcare (remember Y2K), but instead based on exaggerated fears of breach of privacy.
 There is an argument that somehow patients do not have control over who sees their personal health information (PHI), and that this data is currently used by the government and by private corporations for internal benefit.
 This is simply not true – not just a different interpretation, but in fact factually incorrect.
 PHI is rigorously protected by HIPAA, and adds a layer of identity protection dramatically more stringent than the general identity protection afforded to other personal data (such as personal financial data).
 All PHI, whether it is on paper or in electronic form, is strictly prohibited from being shared without specific patient consent.
 EHRs, both locally hosted and web-based, must adhere to these rules.

 When PHI is breached, disclosure must occur.
 This is an ongoing vigilance within the health IT community.
 Ways to safeguard electronically-stored medical information is constantly being improved upon.
 Large-scale HIPAA breaches catch headlines, but are relatively rare and usually involve theft of machines with local PHI on them (something that is not encountered with web-based EHRs).
 However, the most common form of HIPAA breach is small-scale snooping (unauthorized looking at specific records of family/friends/celebrities) – this happens with paper as well as EHRs, though the Access Logs of EHRs can catch such activity much more effectively than the unrecorded access of paper charts.